 I originally drafted this essay a few years ago, and looking back at it now, I’m surprised by how much the reasons why I write have changed, and so I’d like to read part of the original essay, then take a look at how I’d answer the question why I write today.

 So this is what I wrote the first time:

 I’m someone who writes because I have to, because I can’t imagine not writing.
 The satisfaction I get from writing is one I find nowhere else.
 There are many common reasons for writing—the need for expression, for attention, for distraction, the desire to entertain ourselves and others.
 The keyword here is ‘need.’
 We write because we need to.
 I write to convince myself that my time is not wasted, that I am creating something which, just maybe, will jettison off into the world and spark change.

-At its core, I write because the world is a terrible place.
-There’s little I can do to fix it.
-Within my own worlds, however, pleasures are sustainable, uprisings are successful, the evil corporate tycoon-slash-plastic-surgeon hack dies in an upside-down doomsday room filled with diamonds and his own discarded entrails, the way one such man does in my novella, Subterran, my contribution to the Summer Writing Project.
+At its core, I write because I sometimes feel there’s little I can do to change the world.
+Within my own worlds, however, pleasures are sustainable, uprisings are successful, the evil corporate tycoon gets his come-uppance.
 The bad guy loses.
 Or does he?
-In a world that reflects our own world, who can know the truth.
-Writing allows me to taunt reality, to turn the dial up to 11 in an attempt to make the reader see the absurdity of our own world.
+If I’m writing about a world that reflects our own, happy endings may be hard to come by.
+But writing allows me to taunt reality, to turn the dial up to 11 in an attempt to demonstrate the absurdity of our own world.
 I write both to escape, and to condemn.